 Is Ethereum similar to Bitcoin?
 Well, sort of, but not really.

-Like Bitcoin, Ethereum is a distributed public blockchain network.
+Like Bitcoin, ethereum is a distributed public blockchain network.
 Although there are some significant technical differences between the two, the most important distinction to note is that Bitcoin and Ethereum differ substantially in purpose and capability.
 Bitcoin offers one particular application of blockchain technology, a peer to peer electronic cash system that enables online Bitcoin payments.
-While the Bitcoin blockchain is used to track ownership of digital currency (bitcoins), the Ethereum blockchain focuses on running the programming code of any decentralized application.
+While Bitcoin is used to track ownership of digital currency (bitcoins), ethereum focuses on running the programming code of any decentralized application.

-In the Ethereum blockchain, instead of mining for bitcoin, miners work to earn Ether, a type of crypto token that fuels the network.
-Beyond a tradeable cryptocurrency, Ether is also used by application developers to pay for transaction fees and services on the Ethereum network.
+In the Ethereum, instead of mining for bitcoin, miners work to earn Ether, a type of crypto token that fuels the network.
+Beyond a tradeable cryptocurrency, Ether is also used by application developers to pay for transaction fees and services on the ethereum network.

 “Bitcoin is first and foremost a currency; this is one particular application of a blockchain.
 However, it is far from the only application.
-To take a past example of a similar situation, e-mail is one particular use of the internet, and for sure helped popularise it, but there are many others.”
-Dr Gavin Wood, Ethereum Co-Founder
+To take a past example of a similar situation, e-mail is one particular use of the internet, and for sure helped popularise it, but there are many others.” – Gavin Wood, ethereum Co-Founder

-Before the creation of Ethereum, blockchain applications were designed to do a very limited set of operations.
+Before the creation of ethereum applications were designed to do a very limited set of operations.
 Bitcoin and other cryptocurrencies, for example, were developed exclusively to operate as peer-to-peer digital currencies.